-When planning a trip, it’s easy to feel torn between wanting to experience a city’s must-see iconic landmarks and discovering something unknown to the most passersby.
+When planning a trip, it’s easy to feel torn between experiencing a city’s must-see iconic landmarks and discovering something unknown to most passersby.
 As it happens, there’s a third category that checks off both of these things at once: unknown spaces hiding in extremely well-known places.

 You can find London’s smallest police station tucked away in the southeast corner of Trafalgar Square.
 But you can also be forgiven for missing it: It looks more like a neoclassical TARDIS than a police station, and there won’t be a crowd of tourists gathered around it, merrily snapping away on their cameras.
 The Lilliputian Police Station was built in the 1930s to serve as a watch-post, an eye on Trafalgar Square, which is a magnet for London’s protesters, rioters, marchers, and pigeons.
 Inside, there is only room for a single person.

 When the Eiffel Tower opened in 1889 to universal wonder and acclaim, designer Gustave Eiffel soaked up the praise.
 If that wasn’t enough, it was soon revealed that he had built himself a small apartment near the top of the world wonder, garnering him the envy of the Paris elite in addition to his new fame.

 Eiffel’s private apartment was not large, but it was cozy.
 In contrast to the steely industrial girders of the rest of the tower, the apartment was “furnished in the simple style dear to scientists,” according to reporter Henri Girard.
 The walls were covered in warm wallpaper and the furniture included soft chintzes, wooden cabinets, and even a grand piano, creating a comfortable atmosphere perched nearly 1,000 feet in the air.